 In most cases you will be expected to make your claim online.
 Universal Credit cannot be backdated so it is important that you make your claim as soon as possible.
 You need to allow up to 40 minutes to complete an application form.
 You need an email address in order to claim online.
 To make your claim you will need:

 If you do not have access to the internet you may be able to gain access to public computers at these venues (153 KB).
-Alterntiavely if you need support face to face to fill out an online application you can contact us here at the Council on 01329 824646 to arrange an appointment or visit as at the offices Mon-Fri 08.45-5.15.
+Alterntiavely if you need support face to face to fill out an online application you can contact Citizens Advice on 03444 111 306 for an appointment or visit at their offices Mon-Fri 10am-4pm and Thursday evening 5pm-6.30pm (see below for the address).

 You can also ask for help over the phone from the Universal Credit free helpline on 0800 328 5644.
 You will need to advise them why you can't apply on line for example if you have problems reading or writing.